rafaelnogueira1/rainpokedex/README.md

    git clone https://github.com/rafaelnogueira1/rainpokedex.git
    ```

 2. Navigate to the project folder and install the dependencies using your preferred package manager.
-We recommend using **pnpm**:
+Recommend using **pnpm**:

    ```bash
    cd rainpokedex